 - A letter signed by you, the enrolling student, giving the proxy legal permission to enrol on your behalf.
 There is also an official Proxy Enrolment Form, which can be downloaded from the Student Centre Website.
 You must use this form otherwise the University will not be able to recognise your proxy for the purposes of enrolment.

 - Your proxy will need to know the specific course (degree) you wish to study and its corresponding UAC course code.
-If possible, you should ensure your proxy has access to your letter of offer and UAC acceptance slip, which they can sign on your behalf and bring with them on the day of enrolment.
+If possible, you should ensure your proxy has access to your letter of offer and UAC acceptance slip, which they should bring with them on the day of enrolment.

 - Your proxy will also need to know how you intend to pay your tuition fees.
 It is important to note however that your proxy will not be able to sign the relevant HECs and fees forms on your behalf.
 You will need to finalise this yourself when you are next on campus and prior to the census date.